 - Yes, great white sharks eat dolphins.

-- They basically target the following dolphin species:
+- They target the following dolphin species:

 - Dusky dolphin (Lagenorhynchus obscurus)